SmithWillSuffice/ohanga-pai/content/blog/78_normanator_disinvertigation.md

 they scream "murder" (or "recession") when the
 [bond market yield curve inverts](https://www.investopedia.com/terms/i/invertedyieldcurve.asp) --- meaning short term yields on bonds go higher than long term yields.
-I will try to explain later the (false) logic why the Monetarists (read: almost all mainstream economists) think an inverted yield curve signals a recession.
+I will try to explain later the (false) logic why the 'Monetarists' (read: almost all mainstream economists) think an inverted yield curve signals a recession.

+OK, but today, Mike notes, the Monetarists are changing their tune: now it is a dis-inverted yield curve that signals a recession.
+(MoneyTsarist:
+“Haha!
+Psyche.
+We knew this all along, we were only kidding before, couldn’t you tell?”.  🤣 )

+((Ooops!
+Big linguistic pun error?
+When you think about it, it is really the MMT extremist who is the “MoneyTsarist”.))

 Mike then points out there was no recession after the yield curve inverted a few years ago, and there will be none.
 He then claims the yield curve